bvosk/bvosk.github.io/_posts/2016-07-23-from-elixir-to-c.md

 The new string is a clone of `name`, except uppercase.
 It's a subtle, but important difference.

-This behavior is typical in functional programming.
-Immutable data structures give rise to _pure_ functions - so named because they are incapable of _tainting_ the arguments passed to them.
-In a pure, functional language like Elixir, you never have to worry if a function will manipulate a variable you pass to it.
-This has the neat effect of making the code easier to conceptualize as well as easier to test.
+When all the data is immutable, you never have to worry if a function will manipulate a variable you pass to it.
+This has the neat effect of making the code easier to conceptualize.

 To demonstrate this point, take a look at this C code: